-JW's cannot tell anyone that the Watchtower is not God's organization.
-They can't say other religions are just as truthful.
-They can't debate and question what the Watchtower says, including their right to have a blood transfusion in life or death situations.
+JW's cannot tell anyone they have serious doubts about being God's only organization.
+They can't say other religions are just as truthful or good.
+They can't debate and question what the organization says, including their right to have a blood transfusion in life or death situations.

-Rebellion against the Watchtower is thought to be virtually the same as rebellion against God
+JW's believe rebellion against the organization is the same as rebellion against God

-In spite of lofty claims of religious superiority over all other faiths, the Watchtower disclaims having any divine inspiration.
-Since they have no divine inspiration, some or all of what they teach could be incorrect.
+In spite of lofty claims of religious superiority over all other faiths and being 'spirit directed' as God's ONLY channel of communication, the organization disclaims having any divine inspiration.
+Since they have no divine inspiration, they can't be spirit directed or God's mouthpiece.
+Some or all of what they teach could be incorrect.

-Therefore JW's are NOT FREE to leave!
+Therefore JW's are NOT FREE to leave and join another religion or have no religion at all.
 There is absolutely no way to leave on friendly terms.
 The price of leaving is very high.
 You can put a price on the loss your car, house, and personal belongings.
 You can't put a price on loss of your parents, children, grandchildren, siblings, ... perhaps your spouse will reject you, ... certainly all your close life long friends will have nothing to do with you any more.

 The practice of judging and disfellowshipping (excommunicating) JW's means families and friendships are destroyed.
 All JW's are told it's 'God's command' to have absolutely no contact or communication with anyone who is disfellowshipped or 'disassociated'.
 Disobedience is a serious sin that leads to being disfellowshipped and shunned.